Regulations on Lending

 All loans

-The higher of 7 percent interest and an interest rate increase of 3 percentage points on the customer’s total debt
+The higher of a 7 percent interest rate and a 3 percentage point increase in the interest rate on the customer’s total debt

 10 percent